 The simple 'Atrial fibrillation Better Care' (ABC) holistic pathway ('A' = Anticoagulation/Avoid stroke; 'B' = Better symptom management; 'C' = Cardiovascular and Comorbidity optimization) streamlines integrated care of patients with AF.
-The ABC pathway lowers risk of all-cause death and the composite of stroke, major bleeding, CV death, or first hospitalization, and lowers rates of CV events and health-related costs.
+215 The ABC pathway lowers risk of all-cause death and the composite of stroke, major bleeding, CV death, or first hospitalization, 791 and lowers rates of CV events ^{792,793} and health-related costs.
+794

 The 'C' component of the ABC pathway refers to identification and management of concomitant diseases, cardiometabolic risk factors, and unhealthy lifestyle factors.
-Therapy of underlying conditions improves rhythm control in persistent AF and HF.
-In obese patients, weight reduction prevents AF recurrences and symptoms.
+Therapy of underlying conditions improves rhythm control in persistent AF and HF.216 In obese patients, weight reduction prevents AF recurrences and symptoms.
 795 - 802 Given that hypertension precipitates AF, treatment of hypertension is mandatory.
-Alcohol excess is a risk factor for incident AF, 803,804 and abstinence reduced AF recurrences in regular drinkers.
-Many studies have demonstrated beneficial effects of moderate exercise/PA.805-807 The incidence of AF appears, however, to be increased in elite athletes, mainly related to endurance sports.808-811 Patients should be encouraged to practise moderate-intensity exercise and remain physically active to prevent AF incidence or recurrence, but avoid excessive endurance exercise.
+Alcohol excess is a risk factor for incident AF, 803,804 and abstinence reduced AF recurrences in regular drinkers.798 Many studies have demonstrated beneficial effects of moderate exercise/PA.805-807 The incidence of AF appears, however, to be increased in elite athletes, mainly related to endurance sports.808-811 Patients should be encouraged to practise moderate-intensity exercise and remain physically active to prevent AF incidence or recurrence, but avoid excessive endurance exercise.
 CR is a universally recommended programme for patients with ACS and/or revascularization, and for patients with HF.
-639,640,655 The benefits of EBCR are more uncertain in patients with AF, but CR remains recommended in patients with the aforementioned indications.812 Continuous PAP may improve rhythm control and attenuate AF recurrences in OSA patients.813-816 Intensive glycaemic control does not affect the rate of new-onset AF.
-817 Optimal glycaemic control during the 12 months before AF ablation does, however, reduce AF recurrence after ablation.
-All patients with HF and AF should receive guideline-adherent HF therapy.
+639,640,655 The benefits of EBCR are more uncertain in patients with AF, but CR remains recommended in patients with the aforementioned indications.812 Continuous PAP may improve rhythm control and attenuate AF recurrences in OSA patients.^{813-816} Intensive glycaemic control does not affect the rate of new-onset AF.
+817 Optimal glycaemic control during the 12 months before AF ablation does, however, reduce AF recurrence after ablation.818 All patients with HF and AF should receive guideline-adherent HF therapy.
 819

-&lt;sup>aRecommendations on CKD management in patients with DM are found in section 4.8.
+^aRecommendations on CKD management in patients with DM are found in section 4.8.

-&lt;sup>bClass of recommendation.
+^bClass of recommendation.

-&lt;sup>cLevel of evidence.
+^cLevel of evidence.

-Recommendations for lifestyle interventions and management of risk factors and concomitant diseases in patients with atrial fibrillation

-Recommendations Class a Level b Identification and management of risk factors and concomitant diseases are recommended to be an integral part of treatment.
-1 В Modification of unhealthy lifestyle and targeted therapy of intercurrent conditions is recommended to reduce AF burden and symptom severity.
-216,795-802 1 В Attention to good BP control is recommended in AF patients with hypertension to reduce AF recurrences and risk of stroke and bleeding.
-800,801 1 В In obese patients with AF, weight loss together with management of other risk factors should be considered to reduce AF incidence, AF progression, AF recurrences, and symptoms. - lla В Advice and management to avoid alcohol excess should be considered for AF prevention and in AF patients considered for oral anticoagulant therapy.
-798,803,804 lla В PA should be considered to help prevent AF incidence or recurrence, with the exception of excessive endurance exercise, which may promote AF. -812 lla С Optimal management of OSA may be considered to reduce AF incidence, AF progression, AF recurrences, and symptoms.
+Recommendations for lifestyle interventions and management of risk factors and concomitant diseases in patients with atrial fibrillation215 patients with at lat libitiation Recommendations Class ^a Level ^b Identification and management of risk factors and concomitant diseases are recommended to be an integral part of treatment.
+795 ı В Modification of unhealthy lifestyle and targeted therapy of intercurrent conditions is recommended to reduce AF burden and symptom severity. ^{216,795-802} ı В Attention to good BP control is recommended in AF patients with hypertension to reduce AF recurrences and risk of stroke and bleeding.
+800,801 ı В In obese patients with AF, weight loss together with management of other risk factors should be considered to reduce AF incidence, AF progression, AF recurrences, and symptoms.
+795 - 797 lla В Advice and management to avoid alcohol excess should be considered for AF prevention and in AF patients considered for oral anticoagulant therapy. ^{798,803,804} lla В PA should be considered to help prevent AF incidence or recurrence, with the exception of excessive endurance exercise, which may promote AF.
+805 lla С Optimal management of OSA may be considered to reduce AF incidence, AF progression, AF recurrences, and symptoms.
 813-816 IIb С